offensive-packaging/documentation/samba/index.md

   Samba is an implementation of the SMB/CIFS protocol for Unix systems, providing support for cross-platform file and printer sharing with Microsoft Windows, OS X, and other Unix systems.
-Samba can also function as an NT4-style domain controller, and can integrate with both NT4 domains and Active Directory realms as a member server.
+Samba can also function as an Active Directory or NT4-style domain controller, and can integrate with Active Directory realms or NT4 domains as a member server.

-  This package provides the components necessary to use Samba as a stand-alone file and print server or as an NT4 or Active Directory domain controller.
+  This package provides the components necessary to use Samba as a stand-alone file and print server or as an NT4 domain controller.
 For use in an NT4 domain or Active Directory realm, you will also need the winbind package.
+  To use samba as an Active Directory domain controller (AD DC), please install samba-ad-dc package.

   This package is not required for connecting to existing SMB/CIFS servers (see smbclient) or for mounting remote filesystems (see cifs-utils).